lutchenca/study-roadmap/good-practices/good-practices.md

 - For readability, add blank lines to separate large or logical code blocks.

 - For readability, add two spaces of indentation.
 Do not use the tab key.

+# Design Patterns

+# What is it

+# DRY - Don’t repeat yourself

+The same piece of code should not be repeated over and over again.

+# Design Patterns

+# Design System

+Set of pre-established and consensual standards aimed at improving developer and user usage and efficiency,

+# Micro frontends

+Microservices techniques also applied in front-end development

+# MVC (Model View Controller)

+Just as we have the division between back and front to establish the division between the business rule and interface, inside the backend we also have a division of layers and responsibilities.
+MVC corresponds to an architectural pattern that divides the elements of this application into three layers:

+Model

+View

+Controller

+# MVVM (Model View ViewModel)